ChesterYue/ohmyzsh-theme-passion/README.md

 ## Overview

-simplerich-zsh-theme is an oh-my-zsh theme.
+This is an oh-zsh-theme with informative git status, anaconda environment info and command execution time.

 ![demo.png](./readme/demo.png)